 In January of 2020, the first case of Coronavirus was confirmed in the United States in the state of Washington.
 Cases grew in Washington and spread to other states.
-By March, the World Health Organization declared COVID-19 a worldwide pandemic and soon after the President of the United States declared a national emergency.
+By March, the World Health Organization declared COVID-19 a worldwide pandemic, and soon after the President of the United States declared a national emergency.
 Drastic times called for drastic measures.
-The US government, on both state and federal levels, implemented strict measures to handle a once in a generation pandemic.
+The US government, on both state and federal levels, implemented strict measures to handle a once-in-a-generation pandemic.

 Before the pandemic, Visiting Ancillary Services strived to provide top-tier and affordable ancillary services to individuals in assisted living or nursing homes, and we still do.
 The pandemic has challenged our commitment to accountability and empathy as we serve a COVID-19 vulnerable population.
-The state and federal nation have put forth their own standards for traversing this pandemic.
+The state and federal nation have put forth their standards for traversing this pandemic.
 Read below to see VAS works to meet and exceed those requirements for the sake of the population we serve.

-- Since March, in-office staffing has been kept to bare minimum to reduce the risk of an outbreak within VAS
+- Since March, in-office staffing has been kept to the bare minimum to reduce the risk of an outbreak within VAS

 - Colorado and National data are constantly monitored to stay as informed as possible on the status of the pandemic

 - Meetings that were held in person before are now held online when possible